Open Source ยท v1

 Component Description Status

-engine/authz Pure function RBAC evaluator.
-Immutable compiled policy, hardcoded denial precedence, and per-constraint alias tables.
+engine/authz Pure RBAC evaluator.
+Allow + deny rules with global deny precedence, server-prefixed selectors, atomic PolicyHolder for hot reload, hardcoded denial reason precedence, per-constraint alias tables.
 Done

 engine/session Session state and event types.
 Verb constants, PolicyDecision struct with full rule provenance on every decision.
 Done